-Affected contractor Simmons Construction, Inc. (Simmons) requested review of a Civil Wage and Penalty Assessment (Assessment) issued by the Division of Labor Standards Enforcement (DLSE) on July 8, 2015, with respect to work performed on the Sierra View District Hospital Clinical Laboratory Project (Project) for the Sierra View District Hospital (District) in Tulare County, California.
-The Assessment determined that \$19,797.67 in unpaid wages and unpaid training fund contributions, \$29,250.00 in Labor Code section 1775 and 1813 penalties, and \$61,800.00 in Labor Code section 1777.7 penalties were due.
-Simmons timely filed its Request for Review of the Assessment on or about August 31, 2015.
+Affected contractor Simmons Construction, Inc. (Simmons) requested review of a Civil Wage and Penalty Assessment (Assessment) issued by the Division of Labor Standards Enforcement (DLSE) on July 8, 2015, with respect to work performed on the Parlier High School Gym Project (Project) for the Parlier Unified School District (District) in Fresno County, California.
+The Assessment determined that \$68,286.86 in unpaid wages and unpaid training fund contributions, \$39,700.00 in Labor Code section 1775 and 1813 penalties, and \$99,000.00 in Labor Code section 1777.7 penalties were due.
+1 Simmons timely filed its Request for Review of the Assessment on or about September 11, 2015.

-A Hearing on the Merits was held on February 28, 2017, in Bakersfield, California, before Hearing Officer Gayle Oshima.
-David Cross appeared as counsel for DLSE, and William L. Alexander and Elizabeth Estrada appeared as counsel for Simmons.
+A Hearing on the Merits was held on February 28, 2017, in Bakersfield, California, before Hearing Officer Gayle Oshima.2 David Cross appeared as counsel for DLSE, and William L. Alexander and Elizabeth Estrada appeared as counsel for Simmons.
 Deputy Labor Commissioner Lori Rivera testified in support of the

-&lt;sup>1 All further section references are to the California Labor Code, unless otherwise specified.
+1 All further section references are to the California Labor Code, unless otherwise specified.

-&lt;sup>2 On July 8, 2015, DLSE issued two civil wage and penalty assessments against Simmons, the Assessment in this case and another one as to work on a project for the Parlier Unified School District (Case No. 15-0331-PWH).
-By agreement of the parties, the testimony from the morning portion of the Hearing on the Merits in the Parlier matter was submitted as part of the testimony for the Hearing on the Merits in this case.
+2 On July 8, 2015, DLSE issued two civil wage and penalty assessments against Simmons - the Assessment in this case and another one as to work on a project for the Sierra View Hospital District (Case No. 15-0317-PWH).
+The Hearing on the Merits in both cases occurred on February 28, 2017 (this case in the morning session, and the other in the afternoon session).
+By agreement of the parties, the cases were not consolidated, but portions of the evidence and testimony from each session was submitted as to both cases.

 Assessment.
-Simmons' office manager Joanne Duggar, project manager Leonard Ancheta, and owner Chuck Simmons testified on behalf of Simmons.
+Simmons' Office Manager Joanne Duggar, Project Manager Leonard Ancheta, and owner Chuck Simmons testified on behalf of Simmons.